inspirer/textmapper/documentation.md

 ## Parser Algorithm

 The generated parser is a [shift-reduce parser](http://en.wikipedia.org/wiki/Shift-reduce_parser).
 It builds a parse tree from the leaves upwards by scanning the input left-to-right.
 The processed part of the input is stored as a set of partially parsed trees in a stack.
-Initially the stack (called the parsing stack) is empty and in the end it contains the only parse tree for the whole input (if parsing succeeded).
+Initially the stack (called the parsing stack) is empty, and in the end it contains the only parse tree for the whole input (if parsing succeeded).
 The stack is also used to maintain the associated attributes for each symbol (like values and locations).
 The parser proceeds step-by-step by applying one of two simple actions:

 **Shift** takes the next token from the input stream and pushes it onto the parsing stack.